Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --TransTermHP_path TRANSTERMHP_PATH
                             Please assign the path of transterm in TransTermHP.
       --expterm_path EXPTERM_PATH
                             Please assign the path of your expterm.dat.
+Default is /usr/local/bin/expterm.dat
       --RNAfold_path RNAFOLD_PATH
                             If you want to assign the path of RNAfold of Vienna package, please assign here.